garyb6/Europeer-Ins/README.md

 A user should be able to:

-- view some educational content on a country
+- view educational content on a country
 - be able to interact with a map to read about a chosen country

 ## Extensions